How to Achieve AWS Operational Excellence in Your Cloud Workload

 I. Design telemetry into your cloud workloads

 Telemetry provides you with information on the current health and risk level of your applications and infrastructure, giving you the ability to better manage and respond effectively to events or incidents.
 This is done predominantly with logs and metrics.
-Our Trend Micro Knowledge Base provide steps that you can take to confirm AWS CloudTrail is enabled or Amazon CloudWatch Logs are encrypted with instructions on how to remediate according to best practice.
+Our Trend Micro Knowledge Base provide steps that you can take to confirm AWS CloudTrail is enabled or Amazon CloudWatch Logs are encrypted with instructions on how to remediate according to best practise.
 It is also good to ensure that you have metrics configured to monitor things like the functional status of your APIs.

 II.
 Improve your cloud workload flow